box/box-python-sdk/docs/usage/configuration.md

 ### Basic Authentication Proxy

 The Python SDK also lets you set an authenticated proxy.
-To do this specify the `user` and `password` fields and pass set that on the `Proxy.AUTH` field.
+To do this, specify the `user` and `password` fields and pass set that on the `Proxy.AUTH` field.

 ```python
 from boxsdk.config import Proxy